-As part of your degree programme you may be required to complete a course to develop your study skills, for example the Arts Faculty course in Academic Writing Skills.
+As part of your degree programme you may be required to complete a course to develop your study skills, for example a course in academic writing skills.
 Courses such as these often do not carry credit but passing the course may be a requirement to progress to the next year of study.